docker/docs/network/iptables.md

 ### Add a DOCKER-USER filter chain to allow persistent rules
 This can be useful if you need to pre-populate `iptables` rules that need to be in place before Docker runs.
-The following example creates a new chain named `FILTERS` in which network traffic from `INPUT` AND `DOCKER-USER` is put.
+The following example illustrates how rules can be added to the DOCKER-USER chain from `INPUT` AND `DOCKER-USER` is put.

 ### Restrict connections to the Docker daemon